The aim of this book is to compile the best practices in threat intelligence analysis.

-Keeping track of the advancement of an analysis, of what has been done or still needs to be done is important in order to not forget anything on one side or to ensure work is not performed redundantly by accident.
+Keeping track of the advancement of an analysis, of what has been done or still needs to be done, is important in order not to forget anything on either side and to ensure work is not performed redundantly by accident.
 It is essential to have a method to keep these information clear and concise.

 One of the possible methodologies is to use tags to mark the information and convey the current state of an analysis.

 For instance the MISP Workflow [Taxonomy] allows the user to describe the state of an analysis, as

 incomplete.
 Moreover, it can be used to clearly specify what still needs to be done using the

 todo tags.
 The workflow taxonomy is separated into two parts.
 One part is related to the actions to be done (